St. Louis Ambush (2013): History

 The Ambush originally joined the Major Indoor Soccer League in 2013.
-In their only season as members of the MISL, the Ambush posted only four wins while losing sixteen games.
+In their only season as members of the MISL, the Ambush posted only four wins while losing 16 games.

 After the 2013–2014 season, the team announced that it was leaving the MISL along with five other teams to join the Major Arena Soccer League.

-At a May 3, 2016 press conference in Lakeland, Florida it was announced the Ambush were moving to the newly established IPL with the Baltimore Blast and expansion franchise Florida Tropics SC.
+At a May 3, 2016, press conference in Lakeland, Florida, it was announced the Ambush were moving to the newly established Indoor Professional League (IPL) with the Baltimore Blast and expansion franchise Florida Tropics SC.
 However, on August 29, 2016, it was announced that all IPL teams would be joining (or re-joining) the MASL.

-The MASL had a 'free agent' period for the first two weeks of May 2017, where any players who were free agents were free to negotiate with any team in the league.
-The Saint Louis Ambush failed to sign any players during the 'free agent' period, though few players changed teams in the league during this period in May.
+The MASL had a "free agent" period for the first two weeks of May 2017, where any players who were free agents were free to negotiate with any team in the league.
+The St. Louis Ambush failed to sign any players during the "free agent" period, though few players changed teams in the league during this period in May.

-On December 14, 2015, Tony Glavin took over as the head coach of the Saint Louis Ambush and served as the head coach for the remainder of the 2015–2016 season.
+On December 14, 2015, Tony Glavin took over as the head coach of the St. Louis Ambush and served as the head coach for the remainder of the 2015–2016 season.
 Glavin continued as head coach in the 2016–2017 season and would finish with a 1–19 record.
 During the off-season a committee was formed to search for a new coach, with the position expected to be filled by the end of August 2017 prior to team tryouts.
 On August 28, 2017, the St. Louis Ambush named Hewerton Moreira as their player/head coach.

-In the 2017–18 season, the first under Hewerton's leadership, the on field woes continued for the Ambush as they finished the season with a record of 3–19.
+In the 2017–18 season, the first under Moreira's leadership, the on field woes continued for the Ambush as they finished the season with a record of 3–19.
 At one point, the team went an entire year without a single win.
-Nonetheless, Hewerton's contract was extended on April 16, 2018, through the 2019–2020 season where the team ended with a 10–14 record.
+Nonetheless, Moreira's contract was extended on April 16, 2018, through the 2019–2020 season where the team ended with a 10–14 record.
 Hewerton officially retired as a player after the season and now serves as the full time head coach for the team.

 In December 2019, Tony Glavin and Dr. Elizabeth Perez sold their interest in the Ambush to St Charles natives, Jeff and Heather Locker and they join Shelly and Will Clark in the ownership of the Ambush.